big grids with inserted curves

 There’s a saying in Japan: You can’t catch a catfish with a bottle gourd.
 Essentially this means that something just can’t be done.
 The Big Grid background of this quilt top is made with squares of indigo-over-dyed yukata cotton.
 Breakthrough—the Inserted Curves (bottle gourd shapes) float and don’t align with seams!

-The salmon-colored morning glory fabric in the Big Grid inspired this outrageous Inserted Curves design.
+The salmon-colored morning glory fabric in the Big Grid inspired this outrageous Inserted Curves design with infinity loops.
 I purposely drew the loops different sizes to avoid the proverbial question: What template did you use?

 Two wonky circles transect the background squares of bold yukata cottons.
 Yes, I actually sewed the Big Grid together and then opened up the seams about 4 inches to tuck in the ends of each Inserted Curves segment.